 The Witcher (Netflix)

-Game of Thrones and Vikings share the concept of watching the rise and fall of kings and queens, and while the power struggles begin with Ragnor, they carry on to include all his heirs.
-As such, being a generational saga is also something Vikings and Game of Thrones have in common, and both series also explore the complexity of both female and male warriors.The first five seasons of Vikings are available on Hulu.
-(After the series finale, Netflix plans to continue the Vikings story with a spin-off, similar to how HBO plans on keeping George R.R.
-Martin's universe going.)
-Stream it HERE.
+Game of Thrones and the Vikings shows share the concept of watching the rise and fall of kings and queens, and while the power struggles begin with Ragnor (on Vikings), they carry on to include all his heirs and, as noted, a generation many years into the future.
+As such, being a generational saga is also something all three shows have in common, and they also explore the complexity of female and male warriors.
+All six seasons of Vikings are available on Hulu, while there are two seasons so far of its spinoff, with Vikings: Valhalla Season 3 expected in 2024.

 The Last Kingdom (Netflix)

-The Tudors (Netflix)
+The Tudors (Showtime)

 Succession follows the Roy Family as they battle for control of the Waystar Royco Company.
-Brian Cox plays the aging patriarch Logan Roy, whose family includes his wife and four children, with impeccable actors such as Hiam Abbass, Kieran Culkin, Alan Ruck, and Jeremy Strong serving as part of the Succession ensemble cast.
+Brian Cox plays the aging patriarch Logan Roy, whose family includes his wife and four children, with impeccable actors such as Hiam Abbass, Kieran Culkin, Alan Ruck, Sarah Snook, and Jeremy Strong serving as part of the Succession ensemble cast.